Apple Whiskey Sidecar Cocktail

 This cocktail is everything that reminds me of fall.
 It has apple cider which reminds me of apple picking in Kansas with my mom as a young girl, our beagle in tow.
 The whiskey reminds me of the whiskeys that the Man loves (and his amazing warm whiskey ciders… YUM).
 And a sidecar?
 Well that’s a funky little simple cocktail that I am always in the mood for!

 With just a handful of ingredients, you are going to love sipping on these as the crisp weather rolls in and the leaves start to truly put on a show.
+The balance of warmth, sweetness, and citrus give it just the right depth to taste sophisticated without being overly complicated to make.

 Holding a cocktail glass with whiskey apple drink